 But here’s the thing, how these algorithm changes will impact your keyword research and analysis?

 Well, that’s precisely the answer you will get during the course of this blog.

 The idea behind SEO continues to be what it has always been.
 It is imperative to figure out what keywords you must use when you optimise your website and its content.

 Not all key phrases are competitive.
-Shorter the keyword, the better is the chance of a mind-boggling number of indexed pages showing up on Google, and hence it is more difficult to rank on these keywords.
+The shorter the keyword, the better is its chance of a mind-boggling number of indexed pages showing up on Google, and hence it is more difficult to rank on these keywords.

 The idea is to look for better niche terms!

 Medium-tail phrases of two or three words help in narrowing down the competition but their search volumes tend to be on the higher side.